AnuragR3k/TripPlanner/README.md

 # TripPlanner

-This is an Trip Planner App UI
+This is an Trip Planner App UI !!
-You can book or find trips on this app
+You can book or find trips on this app!!
+Thers is a link of figma file !!